wellspr/react-editor/Readme.md

 # React Quill Editor

-This is a react typescript wrapper for [React Quill JS Editor](https://quilljs.com).
+This is a react typescript wrapper for [Quill JS](https://quilljs.com).

 ## Get started